xfelipem/with-timer-react-hoc/README.md

 # Features

-Add a setTimer and clearTimer functions and keeps the timer hide from the user component.
+Add a setTimer and clearTimer functions and keeps the timer hidden from the component.

 # Usage

 Example of a component using a timer.

 ```js
 import React from 'react';